fuzzyzester/fuzzyzester/README.md

 * Love harnessing data's power for positive change.
 Currently working on cool projects in R, Python, SQL, and more to build an impressive portfolio.
 Join me on this cosmic data-driven journey!

-Hello World!
-I'm an enthusiastic explorer of the captivating worlds of Data Science and sustainability. 🚀🌱 Currently studying Data Science at EC Utbildning, uncovering hidden insights and making exciting discoveries with data

-Strong analytical skill set and a result-driven personality

-Studies involve in the areas of Business Analytics, Statistics, SQL & Database, R and Python Programming, Data Analysis & Visualization (Power BI & Tableau), Big Data, Business Intelligence, Data Warehousing, Machine Learning, and Data Storytelling

-Background in master data management, business process improvement, and international customer service Involved in a global migration project, implementing ERP systems within SAP and Oracle

-Driven by a passion for harnessing the power of data to drive positive change and contribute to a more sustainable future

-⤷ Working on small projects that I am very interested like R, Python, SQL and cool other languages to bild my portfolio.
+⤷ Working on small projects that I am very interested of like R, Python, SQL and cool other languages to bild my portfolio.